canboat/canboatjs/README.md

 - Supports input in canboat analyzer json format
 - Take input in canboat analyzer json format and convert to binary N2K format and output to the NGT-1 or canbus

-# PGN Data
+# PGN Descriptions
-The details about the PGN's recognized by canboatjs come from the canboat project in the [pgns.json](https://github.com/canboat/canboat/blob/master/analyzer/pgns.json) file.
-If you want to add or update PGN data, please make changes to the pgn.h file in canboat and submit a pull request there.
-Please include sample data and raise an issue here so that I can include your changes in canboatjs.
+The details about the PGN's recognized by Canboatjs come from the canboat project in [pgns.json](https://github.com/canboat/canboat/blob/master/analyzer/pgns.json).
+If you want to add or update PGN details, please make changes to the pgn.h file in canboat and submit a pull request there.
+Include sample data and raise an issue here so that I can include your changes in Canboatjs.

 # Command Line Programs